 It is common to use System.Net.HttpWebRequest in a web application to connect to a web service and if the HttpWebRequest is hitting local web service and conditions mentioned above met, LoopbackCheck will also cause 401 for the System.Net.HttpWebRequest too.

-To address LoopbackCheck caused 401 issue, please refer to the KB above.
+To address LoopbackCheck caused 401 issue, use one of the two options below.

 You must be a registered user to add a comment.
 If you've already registered, sign in.
 Otherwise, register and sign in.